 Felixstowe is Suffolk's most southerly parish, containing the county's most southerly pub (The Dolphin).
-Daniel Defoe was of the opinion that Felixstowe was far enough south that it should be considered to be in Essex.
+Daniel de Foe was of the opinion that Felixstowe was so far south that it should be considered to be in Essex.

 This town is mainly a modern residential settlement, which contains an Edwardian coastal holiday resort alongside the largest container port in the country.
-The parish of Walton (merged in 1895) retains a Victorian high street to the west of the main settlement whilst Felixstowe Ferry is a small separate hamlet about 2Km to north-east on the Deben estuary.
+The parish of Walton (merged in 1895) retains a Victorian high street to the west of the main settlement whilst Felixstowe Ferry is a small separate hamlet about 2km to the north-east, on the Deben estuary.
 The pier (redeveloped in 2017) dates from 1904 whilst the promenade was built in 1902.

 Some details from "Suffolk Airfields in WW2" by Graham Smith.